rahul21896/mern-demo/README.md

 - **`qa`**: Quality assurance branch used for testing new features and bug fixes.
 - **`dev`**: Development branch where feature branches are merged after initial development.

-## Flowchart of the Code Review Process
+## Flowchart of the Code Review Process s

 ```mermaid
 graph TD;